-A vegetable oil is an oil derived from a plant, whether it is its seed, its fruit or its kernel.
-It is extracted by cold pressing in the best case, or after very slight heating of the elements before pressing.
-Favoring cold extraction for its vegetable oil allows you to benefit from all its qualities and nutrients.
+A vegetable oil is an oil derived from a plant, which can come from its seeds, fruits, or kernels.
+It is typically extracted through cold pressing, or in some cases, with minimal heating before pressing.
+Opting for cold extraction when obtaining vegetable oil allows you to retain all of its qualities and nutrients.

-BUT DOES APPLYING AN OIL TO MY SKIN GIVE PUMPS?
+BUT THEN, DOES APPLYING AN OIL TO MY SKIN GIVE PUMPS?